pksilen/vitja-service/README.md

   - deleteEntitiesBy
   - and updateEntitiesBy
 - redis request cache for getting multiple entities (getEntities)
+  - if GET method used, set appropriate HTTP response cache headers
 - Date/Timestamp type support
 - Null value support for fields (createOrder: trackingUrl ja deliveredTime nulls)
   - in setPropertyTypeValidationDecorators, check if ends with | null (after checking if is array)